 By monitoring your fleet’s fuel usage, you can identify the daily mileage, tacho and possible alternative fuels that could be used.

-Bad driving habits can waste fuel, and behaviours such as idling is particularly prevalent in the construction industry.
-Workers can often turn up at a site, get delayed starting their task, it’s then very easy for vehicle engines to be left running for a couple of hours; likewise sitting in the vehicle for an hour at lunch with the engine running can waste a huge amount of fuel.
+Bad driving habits can waste fuel, and behaviors such as idling is particularly prevalent in the construction industry.
+Workers can often turn up at a site and become delayed in starting their tasks whilst leaving vehicle engines running for a couple of hours.
+Likewise, sitting in the vehicle for an hour at lunch with the engine running wastes fuel.

 The introduction of fuel cards can provide real saving opportunities.
 Many fleet management systems have the ability to fully integrate with fuel cards and fuel systems, enabling real time fuel transaction data to be recorded and converted into fuel consumption and fuel economy reports.

 You’ll soon see which operators are using the most fuel and, once highlighted, it empowers you to take corrective action such as eco driver training, so you can hopefully see the fuel costs reduce inline.

 There may be two vehicles that have covered similar mileage but consumed a different amount of fuel.
 This is a tell-tale sign that something is amiss – it could be the fieldworker’s driving style or possibly an issue with the vehicle.
 Either way, once highlighted, you will be able to address the issue and cut unnecessary costs.